 We are competing with the last best experience our customer had.

 Digital transformation accelerated customer expectations and opened a playing field.
 The customer expects so much more than just a seamless digital transaction.
-Now that companies have their data, they expect anticipatory, personalized experiences across their entire customer journey - quick response, min effort, relevant interaction that provides value, that targets exactly what they want, that solves their problem, in their preferred channel, today.
+Now that companies have their data, they expect anticipatory, personalized experiences across their entire customer journey - quick response, minimal effort, relevant interaction that provides value, that targets exactly what they want, that solves their problem, in their preferred channel, today.
 Creating these experiences has pushed companies to place data and technology at the core of their organizations.
 Why?
 Simply to be relevant, to be able to build the relationship and trust.

-We need to find the right balance between data, tech-stack, and operations.
+We need to find the right balance between data, tech stack, and operations.

 The work is changing.
 Data is the fuel that drives personalization.
 Tech is the tool to scale and drive the results.
-We have to get more relevant, more predictive to elevate the impact.
-The balance requires a human approach by enabling individuals and teams to understands how data and technology will be used across the organization, to ensure all involved have the right skills for usage to motivate innovation and success.
+We have to get more relevant, and more predictive to elevate the impact.
+The balance requires a human approach by enabling individuals and teams to understand how data and technology will be used across the organization, to ensure all involved have the right skills for usage to motivate innovation and success.
 A human approach helps also to connect the entire company around the customer journey.